-The claimant asserts he is owed \$133.14 in unpaid wages for three and one half hours worked on February 25, 2015.
+The claimant asserts he is owed \$142.88 in unpaid wages for four hours worked on February 25, 2015.

 In his closing, the claimant asked for liquidated damages and attorney's fees.

 The employer filed a Motion to Dismiss, arguing this Department lacks jurisdiction because the claimant worked under a collective bargaining agreement (CBA) and has failed to follow the full grievance procedure under the CBA; pursuant to the CBA, the claimant is bound by mandatory arbitration; and any finding by this Department on the merits of this case would require an interpretation of the CBA.